How Transmission Repair Impacts Your Car’s Performance

 The transmission is a mechanical gearbox and all gearboxes work in similar ways.
 A gear lever selects a gear, either manually or automatically, and then allows the gears to connect to one another.
 There are two primary ways this happens in a vehicle.

-In a car with manual transmission, the driver carries out the procedure by disengaging the transmission with the clutch and manually shifting a gear lever.
+In a car with a manual transmission, the driver carries out the procedure by disengaging the transmission with the clutch and manually shifting a gear lever.
 The driver then releases the clutch to re-engage the gearbox.

 As the driver goes through this series of actions, a dragging clutch or a clutch that fails to disengage is a sign of transmission issues.
 The clutch continues to spin with the vehicle’s engine, and you will hear a grinding noise.
 Noises like this in a car are never good, and in this case, can lead to parts wearing out prematurely and the engine overheating.

-In a car with automatic transmission, the transmission operates on its own as the gearbox shifts through the gears.
+In a car with an automatic transmission, the transmission operates on its own as the gearbox shifts through the gears.
 This aligns with the speed of the car and RPMs being generated.
 The driver’s only job is to use a gear lever in the car to choose basic functions: drive, neutral, reverse, park, or overdrive.
 A slipping gear train puts the driver in a dangerous situation by creating pockets of time when the driver isn’t in control of the vehicle.

 Our ASE-certified mechanics are trained to diagnose mechanical issues related to your transmission so this doesn’t happen to you!
 They have the professional experience to repair transmission problems or to replace the transmission if necessary.